O957/Re-Wittmann-TDWMFC-2024/README.md

 __What is this repository?__

-This repository is a partial replication in Python of the 2024 paper (The Demographic-Wealth model for cliodynamics) by Wittmann and Kuehn, abbreviated henceforth as Wittmann_TDWMFC_2024.
+This repository is a partial replication in Python of the 2024 paper (The Demographic-Wealth model for cliodynamics) by Wittmann and Kuehn, abbreviated hereafter as Wittmann_TDWMFC_2024.

-Specifically, this entails that:
+Specifically, this reproduction entails that:

 * [ ] Code reproductions of all figures from Wittmann_TDWMFC_2024.
-* [ ] A `streamlit` application for running experiments with the demographic fiscal model (henceform DFM) and demographic wealth models (henceforth DWM).
+* [ ] A `streamlit` application for running experiments with the demographic fiscal model (henceform abbreviated as DFM) and demographic wealth models (henceforth abbreviated as DWM).
 * [ ] Descriptions of 5 additional DWM model configurations.
 * [ ] Proofs of theorems 4.1 and 4.2 verified using Lean.